espanso/espanso/docs/sync.md

 ### macOS

-By default, the espanso configuration folder resides in this folder (change "user" with your username):
+By default, the espanso configuration folder resides in this folder

 ```
-/Users/user/Library/Preferences/espanso
+$HOME/Library/Preferences/espanso
 ```

 The first step is moving this folder in your Dropbox folder, for example in:

 ```
-/Users/user/Dropbox/espanso
+$HOME/Dropbox/espanso
 ```

 Now you need to create a **symbolic link**.
 Open the Terminal and type the following command, making sure you specify the correct paths: